 - Salt and pepper to taste

 - Handful of parsley

-- Meanwhile, in a large skillet, melt 2 tbsp. of butter over medium high heat and saute the onions until tender, about 5 minutes.
+- In a large skillet, melt 2 tablespoons (28g) of butter over medium high heat and sauté the onions until tender, about 5 minutes.

-- Add in the fresh mushrooms and saute until they turn tender.
-About 10 minutes.
+- Add in the fresh mushrooms and sauté until they turn tender.

 - Add in the garlic and thyme and saute until fragrant, less than a minute.

 - Add the rice to the skillet and toast them by stirring until they start to turn translucent, about 3 minutes.